luispedro/metarabbit/draft-predatory.rst

-If you are at a third rate institution with third rate supervision and your work is third rate, this is win-win-lose: you win because you get a publication (which you can tout to your funders), they win because they get the publishing fees.
+If you are at a third rate institution with third rate supervision and your work is third rate, this is win-win-lose: you win because you get a publication (which you can tout to your funders), the publisher wins because they get the publishing fees.
 The taxpayer loses twice: once for paying the publishing fee and even more if this outlet is an excuse for you to not do the kind of good work that would get you in a real journal.

 This is, naturally, a bigger problem at non-first world institutions [#]_.
 The work is not as strong and the supervision is weaker, thus you can fool the